ACT NOW: Your gift can be doubled to support Oxfam’s lifesaving work.

 The inequality of resource wealth: Communities rich in oil and minerals often live in poverty.

-Few sectors have contributed more to the twin crises of global inequality and climate change than the oil, gas, and mining industries.
-Yet, despite a looming climate emergency and fresh concerns about the post-COVID economy, the pressure to extract oil, gas, and minerals remains higher than ever.
+Few sectors have contributed more to the twin crises of global inequality and climate change than oil, gas, and mining.
+Yet, the pressure to extract more natural resources remains greater than ever, especially as countries look to exploit minerals central to the energy transition and green economy.

-In fighting for natural resource justice, and addressing the reasons why resource rich countries are poor, Oxfam helps organizations in communities affected by oil, gas, and mining industries to:
+In fighting for natural resource justice, and addressing the reasons why resource-rich countries are often poor, Oxfam helps communities affected by oil, gas, and mining to:

-• propose better laws and policies that respect the rights of people, the community, and the environment, and
+• Propose better government and company laws and policies that respect the rights of people, the community, and the environment, and

 Why do resource-rich countries experience poverty & injustice?

-Despite the potential for mining and energy projects to provide jobs and revenues for government, in many cases companies instead seize community lands for mines and pipelines and displace farming and fishing communities, Indigenous peoples, and other minorities.
+Despite the potential for mining and energy projects to provide jobs and revenues for the government, in many cases companies instead seize community lands for mines and pipelines and displace farming and fishing communities, Indigenous peoples, and other minorities without due compensation or remedy.
 When the financial benefits leave the country or only enrich a few elites, it increases inequality.
-In many countries it is difficult to determine how much money mines and oil production contributes to the national treasury, and what happens to those revenues.
+In many countries, it is difficult to determine how much money mining and oil production contributes to the national treasury, and even harder to trace what happens to those revenues.

-When countries rely too heavily on non-renewable natural resources, they often overlook other forms of economic activities like agriculture and manufacturing, which can distribute income more widely across society.
-Indigenous peoples and women are particularly vulnerable—governments and companies often overlook their concerns.
-And once committed to exploiting nonrenewable resources, governments do not always distribute revenues back to communities.
+When countries rely too heavily on natural resource exploitation, they often overlook other forms of economic activities like agriculture and manufacturing, which can distribute income more widely across society.
+Indigenous peoples and women are particularly vulnerable — governments and companies often overlook their concerns.
 The result is increased inequality, pollution, and poverty.

-Oxfam supports a just transition away from fossil fuel extraction and burning, recognizing that high-income countries bearing the greatest responsibility for historic greenhouse gas emissions have an obligation to phase out fossil fuel extraction first and fastest.
+Oxfam supports a just transition away from fossil fuel extraction and burning, recognizing that high-income countries, that have benefited the most from extracting and burning fossil fuels, also have a responsibility to phase out fossil fuel extraction first and fastest.

 What is Oxfam doing to fight for natural resource justice?